parflow/parflow/README-SAMRAI.md

 ### Input file changes for running with a SAMRAI grid

-This simplest example of specifying a SAMRAI grid is a single intake_subgrid run on a single processor:
+This simplest example of specifying a SAMRAI grid is a single subgrid run on a single processor:

 ```tcl